broadwing/cloudtrail-cis-notifier/readme.md

 | `3.1 Unauthorized API Call` | Event is an `UnauthorizedOperation` or `AccessDenied`
 | `3.2 Console Login without MFA` | User successfully logged in without using MFA
 | `3.3 Root Account Used` | Root account was used for any operation
-| `3.4 Iam Policy Changed` | Any IAM policy was deleted, created, edited, attached, or detached
+| `3.4 IAM Policy Changed` | Any IAM policy was deleted, created, edited, attached, or detached
-| `3.5 Cloudtrail Configuration Changed` | A cloudtrail, including this one, was created, updated, deleted, stopped, or started
+| `3.5 CloudTrail Configuration Changed` | A cloudtrail, including this one, was created, updated, deleted, stopped, or started
 | `3.5 Slack Notifier Lambda Code Changed` | This lambda function code was changed
 | `3.5 Slack Notifier Log Group or Subscription Filter Changed` | This module's log group or subscription were changed
 | `3.6 Console Login Failure - Failed Authentication` | A failed login to this account or organization.
 Real user but wrong password.